agilityfeat/OpenTok-Precall-JS-Demo/README.md

    You can get your API key at the [OpenTok dashboard](https://dashboard.tokbox.com/).

-2. At the top of the server.js file, set the following to tour OpenTok API and your OpenTok Secret:
+2. At the top of the server.js file, set the following to your OpenTok API and your OpenTok Secret:

    ```
    var opentok = new OpenTok(API_KEY, SECRET);